 Undoubtedly one of the highlights for visitors to the UAE capital Abu Dhabi is the Sheikh Zayed Grand Mosque (“the Grand Mosque”)

-Not only is it one of the most architecturally magnificent buildings in the world, it is a house of worship accommodating up to 41,000 people during peak times, and the resting place of the founding father of the United Arab Emirates, the Late Sheik Zayed bin Sultan Al-Nahyan “May God Rest his Soul”.
+Not only is it one of the most architecturally magnificent buildings in the world, it is a house of worship accommodating up to 41,000 people during peak times, and the resting place of the founding father of the United Arab Emirates, the Late Sheik Zayed bin Sultan Al-Nahyan “May Allah rest his soul in peace”.

 A few interesting facts to know about the Grand Mosque

 - The Grand Mosque has been open for worship since 2007.
 The Mosque was built to honour the countries Founding Father, considered a visionary leader who believed nothing was impossible.
 He is in fact laid to rest on the Grand Mosque site, his mausoleum is in a separate building outside the main mosque complex (out of respect no photos are allowed here).

 - The Grand Mosque is actively used throughout the week by Muslim worshipers, accommodating 10,000 in the internal areas and 31,000 in the external areas – they do reach capacity during Ramadan & Eid celebrations.

 - There were more than 38 contractors and thousands of workers from around the world involved with completing various elements of the structure and decoration.
 Sourcing long-lasting materials and expert craftsmanship was of paramount importance.